Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

-- When erecting a ladder, place the feet of the ladder tightly against the base of the wall where it meets the ground, then walk towards the wall while rising the ladder and keeping the feet pushed tightly against the wall
+- When erecting a ladder, place the feet of the ladder tightly against the base of the wall where it meets the ground, then walk towards the wall while rising the ladder and keeping the feet pushed tightly against the wall.

 - Place the feet on ground which isn't wet or slippery.
 Avoid areas with loose stone or gravel which can slide.

 - If one of the feet of the ladder doesn't touch the ground, try to re-position it.
-If this is not possible, place a flat rough board under one of the feet to make it level
+If this is not possible, place a flat rough board under one of the feet to make it level.

 - Get someone to stand at the base of the ladder to put pressure on it and stop it moving.
 An alternative is to use bags of sand or several heavy blocks to weight the base and increase friction.
 If the feet are placed on a lawn, jump up and down a couple of times on the bottom rung to dig the feet into the lawn.
-You can also hammer a couple of pegs or iron bars down into the lawn while keeping them tightly in contact with the bottom rung to prevent slipping
+You can also hammer a couple of pegs or iron bars down into the lawn while keeping them tightly in contact with the bottom rung to prevent slipping.

 When working on a ladder, roof or on scaffolding you need to think ahead.
 A simple mistake can be fatal.
 Don't make any impulsive movements.
 You need to think "If I move this way or that way or stand here, or turn around or take my hand off that, will I fall?"

-Working at Height on a Ladder
+Do's and Don'ts While Working on a Ladder